The 2025 Economics World Cup has been completed.

 3. After you sign up, we will send you a form where you can register your teammates and team name.

-What is the exam structure like?
+What is the competition structure like?

 Round 1: Individual online test